-A hop forward dark beer, this contentious style is a thoroughly American invention.
-With this style of beer it’s all about roasty flavours from the malt and fresh fruity flavours from the hops.
+This contentious style is a thoroughly American invention and it’s all about roasty flavours from the malt and fresh fruity flavours from the hops.

 Definitely a recipe to try for those looking for something a little new and different.